-The Company uses the full cost method of accounting for its investment in oil and natural gas properties.
+As discussed in Note 2, the Company uses the full cost method of accounting for its investment in oil and natural gas properties.
 The Company's proved oil and natural gas properties are amortized using the units of production method and are evaluated for impairment by the full cost ceiling impairment test utilizing the Company's oil and natural gas reserves in accordance with accounting principles generally accepted in the United States and SEC guidelines.

-The Company's capitalized costs were fully amortized at December 31, 2022 and no amortization or impairment was recorded for the year ending December 31, 2022.
+At December 31, 2024, the Company's capitalized costs in the full cost pool were \$725,000 net of amortization.
+The Company recorded amortization of \$240,000 and no full-cost ceiling impairment was necessary.
+The Company reported a reserve value of \$5,719,000 and \$4,064,000, gross and net, respectively, of oil and natural gas properties as of December 31, 2024.
 The Company's internal reserve engineer prepares the reserve report.
-Estimates of economically recoverable oil and natural gas properties depend upon a number of factors and assumptions, including quantities of oil and natural gas that are ultimately recovered, the timing of the recovery of oil and natural gas reserves, the operating costs incurred, the amount of future development expenditures, and the price received for the production.
+Estimates of economically recoverable oil and natural gas properties depend on a number of factors and assumptions, including quantities of oil and natural gas that are ultimately recovered, the timing of the recovery of oil and natural gas reserves, the operating costs incurred, the amount of future development expenditures, and the price received for the production.
 The methodology used to prepare the report is in conformity with SEC guidelines.
 Information contained in the reserve report is used in the calculation of the asset retirement obligation.
 Estimated oil and natural gas reserves represent potential future revenue through production or sale of properties.